Enec0De/hgsrq/docs/practice/apt-advanced.md

 # Date Created: 2025-08-15 | Date Modified: 2025-08-15

 # Exit immediately if a command exits with a non-zero status
+# Treat unset variables as an error and exit immediately
-set -e
+set -eu

-# Judge the permission
+# Check the permission
 if [ $(id -u) -ne 0 ]; then
     echo 'This script must be run with `sudo`.' exit 1